 You can add content to a page in a few ways.
 The first way is to use the ribbon.
 Navigate to the Insert tab and choose a type of content in the Content group.
-The second way is to insert a blank panel, area, or tab container, and use the WebFOCUS Resources option to populate it.
-The Resources tree opens, allowing you to drag content into the page.
+The second way is to insert a blank panel, area, or tab container, and use the WebFOCUS Resources panel to populate it.
+From this panel, you can drag content to the portal page.

-Note: When you click and drag one or multiple resources or folders from a tree to a blank page, a tabbed container is created, showing each resource.
+Note: When you click, and drag one or multiple resources or folders from the WebFOCUS Resources panel to a blank page, a tabbed container is created, showing each resource as a separate tab.